mui/material-ui/docs/src/pages/careers/engineering-manager.md

 # Engineering Manager - Toolpad

-<p class="description">You will grow the engineering team working on MUI Toolpad, from a small team to multiple.</p>
+<p class="description">You will grow the small engineering team currently working on MUI Toolpad.</p>

 ## Details of the Role